aiplanethub/5-week_Data_Science_Bootcamp/week-5/189-Day 3: Module for Classification Algorithms & its evaluation metrics.md

-Let’s apply F1 Score to our problem:
+Let's apply the F1 Score to our problem:

 |             | **Precision (P)** | **Recall (R)** | **Average** | **F1 Score** |
 | ----------- | ----------------- | -------------- | ----------- | ------------ |